 Andrew has qualified as a Chartered Insurer and Financial Planner in addition to holding separate professional Project, Process and Proposal Management qualifications.

-Caroline has 15 years’ experience of investment, stewardship and both retail and institutional pensions policy issues.
-She currently leads on a number of investment and stewardship issues at the Pensions and Lifetime Savings Association (PLSA) and previous roles include Head of Public Policy at the UK Sustainable Investment and Finance Association (UKSIF).
+Caroline has 15 years’ experience of investment and stewardship policy and practice.
+She currently heads up the global stewardship and corporate governance work for RPMI Railpen, one of the UK’s largest Defined Benefit pension schemes.
+She previously led on investment and stewardship issues at the Pensions and Lifetime Savings Association (PLSA) and was Head of Public Policy at the UK Sustainable Investment and Finance Association (UKSIF).

-She has sat on HM Treasury’s Patient Capital – Pensions Investment Taskforce, led the asset owner work-stream of the government-appointed Growing a Culture of Social Impact Investing Taskforce and also contributes to a number of other industry groups including the Law Commission Intermediated Securities Steering Group, the Pensions Climate Risk Industry Group (PCRIG) and the Pension Scams Industry Group (PSIG).
+She has sat on HM Treasury’s Patient Capital – Pensions Investment Taskforce, led the asset owner work-stream of the government-appointed Growing a Culture of Social Impact Investing Taskforce and also contributes to a number of other industry groups including the Pensions Climate Risk Industry Group (PCRIG).

-She speaks and contributes press pieces regularly on pensions and investment issues and was recently awarded InvestmentWeek’s “Investment Woman of the Year 2019” for small and medium firms.
+She speaks and contributes press pieces regularly on pensions and investment issues and was recently picked as one of Financial News’ 2020 “Top 25 Rising Stars of Asset Management in Europe”.
+She was also awarded InvestmentWeek’s “Investment Woman of the Year 2019” for small and medium firms.
 She holds the CFA UK accredited Investment Management Certificate (IMC) and the PMI’s Certificate in DC Governance.

 She is passionate about working towards a more diverse pensions industry to better reflect diverse savers’ needs.
-She sits on the steering boards of both The Diversity Project and NextGen, which aim to promote and encourage greater diversity and inclusiveness across every aspect of the pensions and investment sectors.
+She sits on the board of NextGen, which aims to promote and encourage greater diversity and inclusiveness across every aspect of the pensions and investment sectors.